sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Interact.rst

     sage: myplot(x^3)

 So far, we've only defined a new function, so this was review.
-To make a control to enter the function, we just preface the function with
+To make a "control" to allow the user to interactively enter the function, we just preface the function with ``@interact``.
-@interact.

 .. skip